Thomas Brownhill

-Thomas Brownhill (10 October 1838 – 6 January 1915) was an English first-class cricketer, who played fourteen matches for Sheffield and Yorkshire from 1862 to 1871.
+Thomas Brownhill (10 October 1838 – 6 January 1915) was an English cricketer who played fourteen matches for Sheffield and Yorkshire from 1862 to 1871.

-Born in Ecclesfield, Sheffield, Yorkshire, England, Brownhill was a right-handed batsman, who scored 202 runs at 9.18 with a best of 25 against Surrey, against whom he played half his games.
+Born in Ecclesfield, Sheffield, Yorkshire, England, Brownhill was a right-handed batsman who scored 202 runs at 9.18 with a best of 25 against Surrey, against whom he played half his games.

+During his first-class career, he scored over 200 runs in 14 matches, with his highest individual score being 25 against Surrey.
+He also took part in assorted important fixtures involving Sheffield sides of that era.

 He died, aged 76, in Wortley, West Yorkshire.